 NESTA offers discounts on some of their CEU courses for individuals who are NESTA certified.

-Continuing education ensures that personal trainers are staying updated in the field of health and fitness, obtaining additional specializations or knowledge in specific areas, and being a lifelong learner.
+Continuing education ensures that personal trainers are staying updated in the field of health and fitness, obtaining additional specializations or knowledge in specific areas, and being lifelong learners.
 The following video describes the NESTA recertification and CEUs.

 The table below details the NESTA CEUs, recertification length, and cost compared to other personal training certification organizations.